-CRYSVITA binds to and inhibits the biological activity of FGF23, restoring renal phosphate reabsorption and increasing the serum concentration of 1,25 dihydroxy-vitamin D.1
+CRYSVITA binds to and inhibits the biological activity of FGF23, restoring renal phosphate reabsorption and increasing the serum concentration of 1,25-dihydroxy vitamin D.1

-CRYSVITA (burosumab-twza) US Prescribing Information; April 2018.
+- CRYSVITA (burosumab-twza) US Prescribing Information; June 2020.

-Martin A, Quarles LD.
+- Martin A, Quarles LD.
 Evidence for FGF23 involvement in a bone-kidney axis regulating bone mineralization and systemic phosphate and vitamin D homeostasis.
 Adv Exp Med Biol.
 2012;728:65-83.

-Aono Y, Yamazaki Y, Yasutake J, et al. Therapeutic effects of anti-FGF23 antibodies in hypophosphatemic rickets/osteomalacia.
+- Aono Y, Yamazaki Y, Yasutake J, et al. Therapeutic effects of anti-FGF23 antibodies in hypophosphatemic rickets/osteomalacia.
 J Bone Miner Res.
 2009;24(11):1879-1888.

-Erben RG, Andrukhova O. FGF23-Klotho signaling axis in the kidney.
+- Erben RG, Andrukhova O. FGF23-Klotho signaling axis in the kidney.
 Bone.
 2017;100:62-68.